rails/rails/README.md

 ## Contributing to Arel

-Arel is work of many contributors.
+Arel is the work of many contributors.
 You're encouraged to submit pull requests, propose features and discuss issues.

 See [CONTRIBUTING](CONTRIBUTING.md).